 Which cat scratching option is right for me?

 This simple tower is the top seller at Chewy, PetCo and PetSmart, with glowing reviews across the board.
-It features a carpeted base and top perch while the main body of the post is made of a double layer of sisal.
-Reviewers loved the simple assembly process, the stability of the post and its minimalist aesthetic (it also comes in an entirely beige style as well as one with a brown base/top).
+It features a carpeted base and top perch while the main body of the post is 33.5 inches tall and made of a double layer of sisal.
+Reviewers loved the simple assembly process, the stability of the post, and its minimalist aesthetic (it also comes in an entirely beige style, as well as one with a gray base/top).
 Unlike some of the other models on this list, this particular scratcher does not come with catnip built in.
 Although most reviewers didn’t seem to need it in order to attract their cats to the post, if you’ve got a picky kitty at home it might be worth buying a catnip spray as well.

 A lot of cats prefer cardboard over sisal or carpet because it’s a bit easier to dig their claws in deep and makes a satisfying noise as they comb through it.
 That said, it’s not nearly as durable as the other two.
 This is why a refillable cardboard option is often a good idea, making it easy and inexpensive to refresh the scratching surface frequently.
 The Scratch Lounge model is a bit pricier than many other refillable options, however the innovative box-like design, eco-friendly and recyclable materials and the impressive durability have won over a pretty large fan base.
 The initial pad is also reversible so you won’t have to refill for a while (maybe even for a full year, based on some reviews).